pkeilbach/htwg-practical-nlp/docs/lectures/feature_extraction.md

 When using only the positive and negative frequencies as features, we will only have **three features**:

 - The bias unit
-- The sum of positive frequencies of the unique words in the document
+- The sum of positive frequencies of the words in the document
-- The sum of negative frequencies of the unique words in the document
+- The sum of negative frequencies of the words in the document

 Compared to a sparse representation, this will significantly reduce the number of features and thus, improve the model's performance, because we have fewer parameters to fit.